 You can connect with language speakers from around the world and practice your speaking skills.

-Pimsleur is an effective audio course that will help develop your listening, speaking, and pronunciation in a foreign language.
-Pimsleur doesn’t offer much in the way of reading or writing practice.
+Pimsleur is an effective audio course that will help develop your listening, speaking, reading and pronunciation in a foreign language.

-It’s also overpriced.
-Still its history and reviews stand as a testament to its effectiveness.
+The courses' history and reviews stand as a testament to their effectiveness.
 In terms of daily language courses with a low time commitment Pimsleur is one of the best.

-Pimsleur offers a single free lesson for each language on their website.
+Pimsleur offers a week of full free access to their courses on their website.
 You can check it out here and see for yourself if Pimsleur is right for you.